-Excuses: Strangely, the free spending Knicks opted to keep a roster spot open instead of keeping an unguaranteed 15th man.
+Excuses: Strangely, the free-spending Knicks opted to keep a roster spot open instead of keeping an unguaranteed 15th man.
 This was kind of unexpected.
-Also unexpected was Marcus Landry's blazing hot three point stroke; he first demonstrated in summer league, but after a four year career of only decent shooting on few attempts at Wisconsin (with the shorter three point line), him being such a fine shooter is perhaps unexpected.
-But it's what's kept him around.
+Also unexpected was Marcus Landry’s blazing-hot three-point stroke; he first demonstrated one in summer league, but after a four-year career of only decent shooting on few attempts at Wisconsin (with the shorter three-point line), him being such a fine shooter is perhaps unexpected.
+But it’s what’s kept him around.

 Predicted to make it: “It should be just Harris, but for some I suspect it’ll be just Ruffin.
 Maybe I’m too cynical.”

 Excuses: Not cynical enough, apparently.
 I respect Ryan Bowen, because any man who can keep getting jobs in an athletic field where he’s athletically underqualified is clearly doing something so very very right.
 But why he keeps getting these gigs, and why NBA executives are so enamoured with players who understand the nuances of defence in lieu of having any offensive talent, I will never understand.
 Good luck to him, though.

 Predicted to make it: “I’m going to go ahead and say they’ll keep them, even though they probably won’t.
 (If that makes sense.)”